 For MLO, verifies the following:

-The affiliated AP MAC address and all fields in the RSNE, and the RSNXE if present, for each requested link are identical to those as advertised by the corresponding affiliated APs of the AP MLD in Beacon, Probe Response, and ML Probe Response frames.
+The affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD.

-The affiliated AP MAC address and all fields in the RSNE and the RSNXE if present, of other discovered links, if information is available are identical to those advertised by the affiliated APs of the AP MLD in Beacon, Probe Response, and ML Probe Response frames.
+The affiliated AP MAC address and all fields in the RSNE and the RSNXE (if present), of other discovered links, if information is available are identical to those as received for the affiliated APs of the AP MLD.

+NOTE – A non-AP MLD obtains the Link ID, AP MAC address, RSNE, and RSNXE (if present) for an AP affiliated with the AP MLD when it receives a Beacon or Probe Response frame from that AP or when it receives an ML probe response transmitted by another AP affiliated with the same AP MLD carrying a Basic Multi-Link element containing a complete profile of the AP (see 35.3.4 (Discovery of an AP MLD)).

 Advertisement of complete or partial per-link information